 Financial Support for Families

-Zimra provides financial and emotional support for the families of mental health patients, who are burdened with the care for their family members, including the hospitalization, medications and other treatments, referrals, etc. Zimra offers the family help, even after the patient has been discharged from hospital through their rehabilitation process within the community.
+Zimra provides financial and support for the families of the mental health patients.
+They bear the financial burden of caring for their family members, whether through hospitalization, medications, referrals, and therapies.
+Zimra offers the family help, even after the patients' release from the hospital, when they undergo rehabilitation in the community.

-This help is especially important because in many cases the families are “embarrassed” by the situation and try to hide the mental illness from their community.
-Zimra provides all the financial and emotional assistance needed, to help the mental health patient return to a normal life.
+This help is especially important because in many cases the families have feelings of stigma, and try to hide the mental illness from their community.
+Zimra discretely provides financial and emotional assistance to help the mental health patient return to a normative life.